redawl/redawl/README.md

 ### Hi there 👋
-Hi, my name is Eli (he/him/his).<br/> I am interning at Jama Software as a Software Engineer, and I'm a Computer Science student at Portland State University.<br/>
+Hi, my name is Eli (he/him/his).<br/> I am interning at Jama Software as a Software Engineer, and I'm a Computer Science student at Portland State University.<br/><br/>
-I will be graduating in December 2022!
+**I am looking for interesting Software Engineering roles for when I graduate in December.**

+---
-My academic interests are mostly programming and mathematics, but I've also been known to dabble in Economics, as well as Astronomy!
+My academic interests are mostly programming and mathematics, but I've also been known to dabble in Economics, as well as Astronomy.
 ### - 🔭 I’m currently working on ...
 [Studying for the CompTIA Security+ Exam](https://www.comptia.org/certifications/security)